-Due to overwhelming demand, we have added 50 more spots to the workshop registrant list.
+There have been some last minute cancellations for the workshop.
 People who have already registered for the meeting can add a reservation to their registration record by calling our registration contractor CDS at 508-743-0510.

 As more historians become interested in using digital tools and methods, it is incumbent upon the AHA to support its members in this burgeoning area of scholarship.
 As part of that effort, we are taking steps to expand the digital aspects of the program at the annual meeting in Washington, D.C. this coming January.
 There are a range of panels on digital history which include discussions ranging from MOOCs to using social media as a source for contemporary history.
 We are also hosting some activities in addition to the regularly scheduled panels.

 One of the main efforts we’re planning and promoting this year is a pre-conference workshop at 9:00am to noon on January 2nd called “Getting Started in Digital History.”
 This event will bring together historians with an interest in using digital tools and resources with experts in digital history to address such questions as how to build collaborative projects, where to find funding, what is the best way to manage projects, how to use digital tools in the classroom, and more.